uwspstar/Side-Projects/Web-Basic/readme.md

 - Another approach to storing data in the browser is the ```Web storage API```.
 - The ```window.sessionStorage``` and ```window.localStorage``` properties correspond to ```session``` and ```permanent cookies``` in duration, ```but have larger storage limits than cookies```, and are ```never sent to a server```.
 - More structured and ```larger amounts of data``` can be stored using the ```IndexedDB API```, or a library built on it.

+### Cross-Origin Resource Sharing (CORS)
+### origin
+- Web content's origin is defined by the scheme (protocol), host (domain), and port of the URL used to access it.
+- Two objects have the same origin only when the scheme, host, and port all match.